adriensalon/fmtals/README.md

 # fmtals

-Reversal of the Ableton Live .als (liveset) and .alp (preset) formats.
+Reversal of the Ableton Live .als (liveset) format.
 Ableton Live files are represented as XML data, compressed as gzip.
 This provides functionnality for importing and exporting livesets as C++17 data structures.
 If your Ableton Live version is not yet supported please report an issue.
 Documentation for the `fmtals::project` data structure can be found in the [fmtals/fmtals.hpp](include/fmtals/fmtals.hpp) header.

 Requires [cereal](https://github.com/USCiLab/cereal) headers path to be defined as `CEREAL_INCLUDE_DIR` from CMake.